nataliemcmann/redux-feedback-loop/README.md

 ## Usage

 Upon opening the survey, the user will be asked to provide feedback on their general mood or feelings during the day.
-They can input 1 - 5, 1 being generally unhappy, 3 being ambivalent, and 5 being generally happy.
+They can input 1 - 5, 1 being generally unhappy and 5 being generally happy.
 Once they input a number, they will be able to click next, which will take them to the next question.

 ![feelings](screenshots/feeling.png)